phillipsj/phillipsj/input/posts/helpful-features.md

 - Grails
 - Spring Boot
 ---
-# Helpful features
+# Helpful Features

 I have been learning other languages and frameworks.
-The frameworks that I have been learning are [Django](https://www.djangoproject.com/), [Grails](https://grails.org/), and [Spring Boo](https://projects.spring.io/spring-boot/).
+The frameworks that I have been learning are [Django](https://www.djangoproject.com/), [Grails](https://grails.org/), and [Spring Boot](https://projects.spring.io/spring-boot/).
 Each of of these frameworks bring a few interesting features to the table.
 Some of those features have been borrowed from frameworks like [Rails](http://rubyonrails.org/).

 I have been using ASP .NET MVC since the version 2.0 beta.
 It has come a long way, but it seems that it just doesn't have some of these interesting features.
 I am going to highlight some of these features, I know some are trivial to implement, but I feel they would bring a lot to the table when rapid prototyping or introducing the framework to someone new.